gargpriyank/IBM-Edge-Workshop/docs/ieam42-architecture.md

-# IBM Edge Application Manager (IEAM) 4.2 – Architecture
+# IEAM 4.2 – Architecture

 The goal of edge computing is to harness the disciplines that have been created for hybrid cloud computing to support remote operations of edge computing facilities.
 IEAM is designed for that purpose.